samlin001/asd-codelabs/README.md

 - We intend to develop in open continuously.
 So, it's easier for anyone to bootstrap the CS talent pipeline in their communities.
 - Any contribution is welcome.
-Let's make a dent in the consumer computing universe by getting more people to get started.
+Let's make a dent in the consumer computing universe by helping more developers to get started.

 ## Why
 A few questions may help to find your own why.